Oncoscience

 Primer design

-Target genes commonly in HGSOC for clinical and laboratory sample, including TP53 were selected for gene profiling.
+Target genes commonly found in HGSOC clinical and laboratory samples, including TP53 were selected for gene profiling.
 Primers were synthesized by Integrated DNA Technologies (IDT, USA).
-Forward primer (CCCATGGCATCCTAGTGAAA) and reverse primer (CAAAGGTCCGGAAGTTGTGG).
-While reverse primer was also used for Sanger sequencing.
+Using forward primer (CCCATGGCATCCTAGTGAAA) and reverse primer (CAAAGGTCCGGAAGTTGTGG).
+Reverse primer was also used for Sanger sequencing.

 PCR reaction setup for Sanger sequencing